+Ultra-processed foods may cause symptoms of irritable bowel syndrome (IBS).
 Variety may be the spice of life for some people, but for those with IBS (irritable bowel syndrome), variety in the diet can be problematic.
 It’s not surprising that a condition with the word “irritable” in its name can become more persistent when exposed to certain triggers.
-Triggers can bring about symptoms of diarrhea, constipation, bloating, and abdominal discomfort, or they can worsen existing symptoms.
+Triggers can bring about symptoms of diarrhea, constipation, bloating, and abdominal pain, and other stomach discomforts.

 - Fried Foods

 - Beans & Legumes

 What Are Ultra-Processed Foods and Why Do They Trigger IBS Symptoms?